Requirements for a Driver Qualification File (DQF)

 A commercial motor carrier company needs to be prepared to present any driver’s DQF within two days and can be audited at any time.
 If it cannot produce all of the necessary documents for each driver when requested during an inspection, it risks losing its registration with the Department of Transportation along with hefty fines.

-Why Do You Need A Driver Qualification File?
+Why Do You Need a Driver Qualification File?

 You need driver qualification files to ensure your drivers are safe operators, both on and off the road.
 A DQF records traffic, drug, and alcohol violations and other incidents involving your drivers.
 It also documents how the motor carrier employer addresses these incidents to ensure they will not happen again.